andrewowest/LOOP/README.md

 > **A cognitive architecture for AI agents that actually remembers.**

 LOOP is a novel approach to AI memory management inspired by cognitive science.
-Instead of treating every conversation turn equally, LOOP implements a three-tier memory hierarchy with Bayesian importance tracking—letting agents decide what matters and what to forget.
+Instead of treating every conversation turn equally, LOOP implements a three-tier memory hierarchy with Bayesian importance tracking that lets agents decide what matters and what to forget.

 ## Why LOOP?